mit-ll-responsible-ai/hydra-zen/README.md

 down a 2D parabolic surface.

-The following function uses PyTorch to perform gradient descent down our surface (a.k.a "landscape") and recording the trajectory traveled (returned as a NumPy-array of x-y coordinates).
+The following function uses PyTorch to perform gradient descent down our surface (a.k.a "landscape") and records the trajectory traveled (returned as a NumPy-array of x-y coordinates).

 ```python